jish-productafter/SkyHigh-backend/README.md

 3. Sends a POST request to your endpoint
 4. Prints the response status code and body

+**Note:** The script assumes your API is running at `http://localhost:8000`.
+If you're using a different port mapping, update the URL in `request.py`.

 ## Understanding API Methods: GET vs POST

 If you're new to APIs, think of the difference between GET and POST as similar to the difference between reading and writing.

 ### GET: Asking for Information

 A GET request is like asking someone a question.
 When you use GET in an API, you're simply requesting information without changing anything.

 For example, checking the weather on a website is a GET request - you're just asking "What's the weather today?" without changing the weather itself.